Complexity of Firefighting on Graphs: Implications on the Rabbit and Hunter Game

-If Conjecture \ref{conj:classification} holds true, a polynomial certificate for a no-instance $(G, m)$ of a restricted variant of \mff~can be given by an appropriately picked subgraph $G'$ of $G$, if the corresponding restricted variant of \limnb~is in \texttt{co-NP}.
-Hence, what is left to show is that \limnb~is in \texttt{co-NP} if $m$ is bounded by a constant and if $G$ has a treewidth bounded by a constant.

-If $m$ is bounded by a constant, we prove this by giving a polynomial algorithm based on a reduction to a polynomially solvable instance of \textsc{SubsetSum}.

-If $G$ has a treewidth bounded by a constant, we instead use a dynamic programming approach based on repeatedly splitting the graph into smaller connected components by removing specific sets of nodes, solving an optimization variant of \limnb~on these smaller graphs and combining these partial solutions. \end{proof}

-\section{Implications on the Rabbit and Hunter game}
+\section{Implications on the Rabbit and Hunter Game}

 In this section, we show that the hardness and the existence of long shortest strategies transfer to the Rabbit and Hunter game.
 The only difference between $\mff$ and the Rabbit and Hunter game is that the fugitive is not forced to move in each turn, i.e., we need to redefine $B_t\coloneqq N(B_{t-1} \setminus F_t)$ to use our notation.
-To distinguish between settings, we will use $\hn(G)$ instead of $\ffn(G)$, $m$-hunter-strategy instead of $m$-(firefighter-)strategy and $T^h(G)$ for the shortest $m$-hunter-strategy instead of $T(G)$ for the shortest $m$-firefighter-strategy.
+To distinguish between settings, we will use $\hn(G)$ instead of $\ffn(G)$, $m$-hunter strategy instead of $m$-(firefighter-)strategy and $T^h(G)$ for the shortest $m$-hunter strategy instead of $T(G)$ for the shortest $m$-firefighter strategy.